 Travel around the country that gave us Albert Einstein, Karl Lagerfeld and Beethoven (to name a few) with Deutsche Bahn and immerse yourself in German culture.
 No trip is complete without a visit to capital city Berlin, with its urban artwork, lively nightlife and iconic landmarks.
 Be sure to stop at Germany’s other vibrant cities too – Frankfurt and Cologne are full of fascinating museums, period architecture and unique gastronomy.
 We can’t go on without mentioning Germany’s biggest Bavarian party – Oktoberfest – which hosts more than six million people dressed in lederhosen each year.

 Belgium may be a small nation, but its impressive range of languages and cultural influences make it an unmissable place to visit.

 With the longest train journey in the country clocking in at around just two hours, SNCB trains make exploring this charming country easy.
 Home to the European Union, Belgium’s capital city Brussels is well worth a visit for all food, art and beer lovers.
-Immerse yourself in Flemish tradition and Renaissance architecture in the historic port city of Antwerp, then wander the Medieval streets and take in the cosmopolitan atmosphere of Ghent – Belgium’s best-kept secret.
+Immerse yourself in the Flemish tradition and Renaissance architecture in the historic port city of Antwerp, then wander around the Medieval streets and take in the cosmopolitan atmosphere of Ghent – Belgium’s best-kept secret.